Skip page header and navigation

 George Dallas

-George Dallas has served as Policy Director at the International Corporate Governance Network since 2014, where he coordinates ICGN’s governance polices and committees, and leads ICGN’s policy development and regulatory outreach on behalf of members whose assets under management are around US$70 trillion.
-He is responsible for oversight of ICGN guidance statements, Viewpoint reports, public comment letters and broader thought leadership to promote ongoing governance reform and best practice by both companies and investors.
-He serves as a faculty member for ICGN’s Governance, Stewardship and Sustainability training programme.
+From 2014-2022 George served as Policy Director at ICGN, where he coordinated ICGN’s governance polices and committees, and led ICGN’s policy development and regulatory outreach on behalf of members whose assets under management total over US$70 trillion.
+He was responsible for oversight of ICGN guidance statements, Viewpoint reports, public comment letters and broader thought leadership to promote ongoing governance reform and best practice by both companies and investors.

 Prior to joining F&C George was a Managing Director at Standard & Poor’s, where he held a range of managerial and analytical roles in New York and London over a 24-year period, including as region head of Standard & Poor’s European credit rating operations, head of its London office, global head of emerging markets and as global practice leader of S&P’s governance services unit.
 He served on the boards of S&P affiliates in France and Spain.
 George began his career in corporate banking at Wells Fargo Bank.

-George is published widely in the fields of finance, corporate governance and responsible investment, including the books “Governance, Stewardship and Sustainability” (ICGN, 2021) and “Governance and Risk”, (McGraw-Hill, 2004).
+George is published widely in the fields of finance, corporate governance and responsible investment, including the books Governance, Stewardship and Sustainability (second edition, Routledge, 2022) and Governance and Risk, (McGraw-Hill, 2004).

 George holds a BA degree, with distinction, from Stanford University and an MBA from the Haas School of the University of California at Berkeley.